-In the Air Force, job training is called technical school, or sometimes tech school for short.
+In the Air Force, job training or technical school is sometimes referred to as tech school for short.
 In the Navy, initial job training is called A-school (advanced job training is called "C-school").
 The Army refers to their job training as AIT (advanced individual training).

 The Marine Corps does not impose any special restrictions on their Marines during job training.
 However, all non-infantry Marines have to attend a special basic combat training course before they continue on to job training.